AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithAttributes/New_Attribute.md

 ObjectWithAttributes.New_Attribute Method
 =========================================
-AutomationML 2.1 APIAppends a new Attribute object with the defined name to the specified CAEX object.
+Appends a new Attribute object with the defined name to the specified CAEX object.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)